librasteve/raku-Math-Polygons/README.md

 # perl6-Math-Polygons
-Some perl6 polygon objects that draw using SVG - this is an alpha with the ultimate goal of proper inheritance of Parallelograms, Rhomboids, etc.
+Some perl6 polygon objects that draw using SVG - an alpha with the plan to do inheritance of Parallelograms, Rhomboids, etc.
 - [![Build Status](https://travis-ci.org/p6steve/perl6-Math-Polygons.svg?branch=master)](https://travis-ci.org/p6steve/perl6-Math-Polygons)

 # Instructions